• Skip to main content

 Baritone Guitar Brands

 Although Danelectro originally developed baritone guitars, they are far from the only brand to make them today.
-Brands like Gretsch, Fender, Gibson, Ibanez, ESP Guitars, PRS Guitars, Music Man, Schecter, Jerry Jones Guitars, and Burns London, among many others, all make their own versions of baritone guitars.
+Brands like Gretsch, Fender, Gibson, Ibanez, ESP Guitars, Paul Reed Smith Guitars, Music Man, Schecter, Jerry Jones Guitars, and Burns London, among many others, all make their own versions of baritone guitars.

 And just like with standard guitars, each is different, and offers their own unique tone, so it’s not an easy task recommending the best baritone guitar.
 The 8 baritone guitars reviewed in this article are all worth checking out.